-Includes: IRAs, 401(k)s and other retirement accounts that let you put off taxes until later.
+INCLUDES: IRAs, 401(k)s and other retirement accounts that let you put off taxes until later.

-Advantages: tax break on the contributions you make, and money in the account grows tax-free.
+ADVANTAGES: Tax break on the contributions you make, and money in the account grows tax-free.

-Disadvantages: all withdrawals are treated as ordinary income and taxed at your highest marginal rate.
+DISADVANTAGES: All withdrawals are treated as ordinary income and taxed at your highest marginal rate.
 Plus, withdrawals before age 59 1⁄2 are hit with a 10% penalty.
-Starting in your early 70s, you must take required minimum distributions (RMDs).
+Starting at age 70 1⁄2, you must take required minimum distributions (RMDs).